Update June 2019

 So here we are.
 Three years later, and we have a film.
 It’s not just a film anymore though.
 Martin wrote a book about the experience.
 We created The Secret Marathon 3K which has become an annual event promoting equality around the world.
 We’ve built a community of people who believe in this story.
 Martin’s idea to run in support of the women in Afghanistan, has turned into a movement for equality… and we haven’t even released the film yet.
 It’s incredible.

 We want to thank everyone who has been and is involved.
 Our community has grown beyond our wildest expectations, and we are so excited to share this film with you all.
 Thank you for believing in us and thank you for believing in this story.

 WHAT'S THE LONG TERM GOAL FOR THE FILM?

-Our goal is to see this film live on after film festivals and screenings as an educational resource.
+Once we have screened in film festivals, and hopefully found distribution, it is our goal that The Secret Marathon can be an educational resource.
 We would like to develop a film study for students that allows them to explore issues of equality and gender as well as thinking about the kinds of health and fitness goals they would like to set for themselves.
 It is our hope that the film will inspire the next generation to be leaders who are passionate about making the world a place where everyone is free to run.